rdboboia/format-automation-script-templates/STEPS FOLLOWED - VM Hyper-V W11.md

 - Git GUI ✅

 ## Uninstall
-- Microsoft Dev Home
+- Microsoft Dev Home ✅
-- Microsoft Teams
+- Microsoft Teams ✅
-- Microsoft 365 Copilot
+- Microsoft 365 Copilot ✅
-- Microsoft Interviewer Copilot
+- Microsoft Interviewer Copilot ✅
-- Microsoft One Drive
+- Microsoft One Drive ✅

 ## Updates
 - Winget upgrade --all ✅
 	+ Some programs will install with an older version.
 This should update it to the latest available version.

+## Not available in Winget ❌
+- Spring Tool Suite ❌
+- Oracle Database XE ❌